About the Author of the Blogsite, Not the Author of the Bible::

 2 Samuel 15:1-37 The Book of 2 Samuel [in Smaller Chunks]

 So, [Absalom] arose & went to Hebron with 200 men called out of Jerusalem & they went out [calmly] & they didn’t know anything.
-But Absalom sent spies throughout the tribes of Israel, saying, As soon as you hear the trumpet sound, then say, Absalom reigns in Hebron.
+But Absalom sent spies throughout the tribes of Israel, saying, As soon as you hear the trumpet sound, then say, Absalom [rules] in Hebron.

-Absalom sent for Ahithophel, the Gilonite, David’s counselor, from Giloh, his city, while he offered sacrifices.
+And Absalom sent for Ahithophel, the Gilonite, David’s counselor, from Giloh, his city, while he offered sacrifices.
 The conspiracy was strong & the people [joining] Absalom increased continually.
 A messenger came to David, saying, The hearts of the men of Israel are [with] Absalom.

 Return to [your] place & [stay] with the king: for you are a [foreigner] & also an exile.
 [Since you just came] yesterday, should I make you go up & down [the hills] with us?

-David said to Ittai, Go & [cross] over & Ittai & all his men & the little ones with him, [crossed] over.
+And David said to Ittai, Go & [cross] over & Ittai & all his men & the little ones with him, [crossed] over.
 All the country wept [loudly ] & all the people & the king [crossed] over the Brook Kidron & went toward the [road] of the wilderness.

-Zadok & also all the Levites [who] were with him, [carrying] the Ark of the Covenant of God.
+[Look,] Zadok & also all the Levites [who] were with him, [carrying] the Ark of the Covenant of God.
 They [put] down the Ark of God & Abiathar went up until all the people of the city had [finished crossing] over.

 See, I will [wait] in the plain of the wilderness, until word [comes] from you to [inform] me.
 Therefore, Zadok & Abiathar carried the Ark of God [back] again to Jerusalem & they [waited] there.

 But if you return to the city & say to Absalom, I will be your servant, O king, as I have been your father’s servant [until now,] so I will [also] be your servant.
-Then you [might] help me defeat the counsel of Ahithophel.
+Then, you [might help] me defeat the counsel of Ahithophel.

 Haven’t you been there with Zadok & Abiathar, the priests?
 Therefore, [whatever] you hear [from] the king’s house, you shall tell it to Zadok & Abiathar, the priests.